-2023 Brewery of the Year Awards
+2024 Brewery of the Year Awards

-- Brewery of the Year points are calculated by: gold = 6 points, silver = 5 points, bronze = 4 points. - Tiebreakers are: highest entry count in medaled categories, highest entry count in gold medaled categories. - Brewery size is determined by 2020 barrelage.
-Small: < 5000 bbls, Medium: 5001-15000 bbls, Large: > 15000 bbls
+- Brewery of the Year points are calculated by: gold = 6 points, silver = 5 points, bronze = 4 points.
+Total points are divided by the number of a brewery's entries. - A minimum of 4 entries is necessary to be considered for Brewery of the Year. - Breweries with multiple entering locations will have their medal and entry counts combined. - Tiebreakers are: highest entry count in medaled categories, highest entry count in gold medaled categories. - Brewery size is determined by 2023 barrelage.
+Small: < 5000 bbls, Medium: 5000-15000 bbls, Large: > 15000 bbls